MARKET MONTH: MAY 2023

 Latest Economic Reports

-- The latest information on international trade in goods and services, released May 4, is for March and shows that the goods and services trade deficit increased $20.0 billion, or 22.3%, from $89.8 billion the previous month.
-March exports were $241.7 billion, 5.6% above the February estimate.
-March imports were $351.5 billion, 10.3% more than February imports.
-Year over year, the goods and services deficit increased $84.8 billion, or 41.5%, from the same period in 2021.
-Exports increased 17.7%.
-Imports increased 23.8%.
+- The latest information on international trade in goods and services, released May 4, was for March and revealed that the goods and services trade deficit was $64.2 billion, a decrease of 9.1% from the February deficit.
+March exports were $256.2 billion, 2.1% more than February exports.
+March imports were $320.4 billion, 0.3% below February imports.
+For the 12 months ended in March, the goods and services deficit decreased 27.6%.
+Exports increased 8.7%, while imports decreased 1.6%.

-- Consumer confidence: The Conference Board Consumer Confidence Index® decreased slightly in May.
-The index stands at 106.4 in May, down from 108.6 in April.
-The Present Situation Index, based on consumers' assessment of current business and labor market conditions, decreased to 149.6 in May, down from 152.9 in April.
-The Expectations Index, based on consumers' short-term outlook for income, business, and labor market conditions, inched lower to 77.5 in May from 71.7 in April.
+- Consumer confidence: The Conference Board Consumer Confidence Index® decreased in May to 102.3, down from a revised 103.7 in April.
+The Present Situation Index, based on consumers' assessment of current business and labor market conditions, decreased to 148.6 in May, down from 151.8 in the previous month.
+The Expectations Index, based on consumers' short-term outlook for income, business, and labor market conditions, fell to 71.5 in May from 71.7 in April.
 According to the Conference Board's report, the Expectations Index has remained below 80.0, the level associated with a recession within the next year, since February 2022, with the exception of a brief uptick in December 2022.

 Eye on the Month Ahead

 Inflation and the Federal Reserve are likely to remain at the forefront for investors heading into June.
 According to the Federal Reserve, which meets in the middle of June, inflation remains accelerated, although another interest rate hike this month is not a certainty.